kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 Wikipedia says
 > In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to coordinate actions across the system.

-Singleton pattern is actually considered an anti-pattern and overuse of it should be avoided.
-It is not necessarily bad and could have some valid use-cases but should be used with caution because it introduces a global state in your application and change to it in one place could affect in the other areas and it could become pretty difficult to debug.
+Singleton pattern is actually considered an antipattern and overuse of it should be avoided.
+It is not necessarily bad and could have some valid use-cases but should be used with caution because it introduces a global state in your application and change to it in one place could affect in the other areas, and it could become pretty difficult to debug.
 The other bad thing about them is it makes your code tightly coupled plus mocking the singleton could be difficult.

 **Programmatic Example**